NOTICE OF PRIVACY PRACTICES

 - Psychotherapy Notes — These are notes made by a mental health professional documenting conversations during private counseling sessions or in joint or group therapy.
 Many uses or disclosures of psychotherapy notes require your authorization.

 - Marketing – We will not use or disclose your medical information for marketing purposes without your authorization.
 Moreover, if we will receive any financial remuneration from a third party in connection with marketing, we will tell you that in the authorization form.

-authorization.
+- Sale of medical information – We will not sell your medical information to third parties without your authorization.
 Any such authorization will state that we will receive remuneration in the transaction.

 If you provide authorization, you may revoke it at any time by giving us notice in accordance with our authorization policy and the instructions in our authorization form.
 Your revocation will not be effective for uses and disclosures made in reliance on your prior authorization.